Clay-Ferguson/quanta-docs-plugin/server/VFS/SQL/VFS2_CONVERSION.md

 ### Step 4

 Next let's implement `vfs2_readdir_by_owner` in our vfs2 `functions.sql` file, and then add a unit test to exercise this new function.
 Remember the significant change to it, is that it's now going to have the ordinal column in it's results.

+### Step 5

+Next let's implement `vfs_get_max_ordinal` in our vfs2 `functions.sql` file, and then add a unit test to exercise this new function.
+Remember we now hold ordinal values in a column so this will not be parsing substrings to build ordinals but just directly using the column.

+### Step 6

+Next do `vfs_read_file` and also a unit test of course.
+To save tokens, please just respond with "done." when you've completed your work, so we can save on token use.
+You don't need to explain what you've done.

+### Step 7

+Next do `vfs_write_text_file`, and it's unit test.
+Say 'done.' when finished.